cBournhonesque/lightyear/book/src/concepts/transport/title.md

 ```

-The trait currently has 3 implementations:
+The trait currently has 4 implementations:
 - UDP sockets
-- WebTransport (using QUIC): not compatible with wasm yet.
+- WebTransport (using QUIC): it is wasm compatible, but only for some browsers (Safari is not supported)
+- WebSockets
-- crossbeam-channels: used for internal testing
+- crossbeam-channels: used for internal testing with 0 latency